taw00/dashcore-rpm/documentation/README.md

 platform for innovative decentralized crypto-tech.

 A Dash Full Node is a un-collatoralized member of a decentralized network of servers that validate transactions and blocks.

-A Dash Masternode is a member of a network of incentivized servers that perform expanded critical services for the Dash cryptocurrency protocol.
+A Dash Masternode is a member of a network of incentivized servers that perform expanded critical services for the Dash cryptocurrency protocol above an beyond the services of a full node.

 Dash is open source and the name of the overarching project.
 Learn more at www.dash.org.